oddluck/limnoria-plugins/SpiffyTitles/README.md

 - You may specify allowed IPs but be aware that this setting seems to cache.
 It is easier to test using the URL listed in the console to verify requests from that machine are working.
 - Make sure the YouTube API is enabled in [the developer console](https://developers.google.com/console/help/#activatingapis).
-- Set the key: `!config supybot.plugins.SpiffyTitles.youtubeDeveloperKey your_developer_key_here`
+- Set the key: `!config supybot.plugins.SpiffyTitles.youtube.developerKey your_developer_key_here`
 - Observe the logs to check for errors

 ### Youtube handler options

-`youtubeHandlerEnabled` - Whether to show additional information about Youtube links
+`youtube.enabled` - Whether to show additional information about Youtube links

-`youtubeLogo` - This is the colored text used for {{yt_logo}} in title template strings.
+`youtube.logo` - This is the colored text used for {{yt_logo}} in title template strings.

 Default value: `\x030,4 ► \x031,0YouTube`

-`youtubeTitleTemplate` - This is the template used when showing the title of a YouTube video
+`youtube.template` - This is the template used when showing the title of a YouTube video

 Default value: `^ {{yt_logo}} :: {{title}} {%if timestamp%} @ {{timestamp}}{% endif %} :: Duration: {{duration}} :: Views: {{view_count}} uploaded by {{channel_title}} :: {{like_count}} likes :: {{dislike_count}} dislikes :: {{favorite_count}} favorites`